Mahatma Gandhi National Rural Employment Guarantee Act 2005

 • Nodal Department for appropriate legal action against erring persons

-STEP 1: Visit Govt Website of The Mahatma Gandhi National Rural Employment Guarantee Act 2005– scroll down in the home page to find the sub-heading Job Cards, under the main heading ‘Reports’
+STEP 1: Visit the Govt Website of The Mahatma Gandhi National Rural Employment Guarantee Act 2005– scroll down in the home page to find the sub-heading Job Cards, under the main heading ‘Reports’

 STEP 2: On clicking on the same, you will be taken to a new page containing the list of states.
 Click on the state required.